NiklasGronblom/mermaidjs.github.io/flowchart.md

 graph LR
     id1((This is the text in the circle))
 ```

 ```mermaid
 graph LR
     id1((This is the text in the circle))
 ```

-### A node in an asymetric shape
+### A node in an asymmetric shape

 ```
 graph LR
     id1>This is the text in the box]
 ```

 ```mermaid
 graph LR
     id1>This is the text in the box]
 ```

-Currently only the shape above is possible and not its mirror. *This might change with future releases.*
+Currently only the shape above is possible and not its mirror. _This might change with future releases._

 ### A node (rhombus)